bombasticSlacks/Aspirant/Game/Running-The-Game.md

 | University         |   One full additional branch of trainers is available. </br>  Housing is hard to find, staying daily costs 1 additional silver. </br> Additional Day Work: </br>  Copier – 2 silver daily </br> Reviewer – 3 silver daily, requires knowledge 2                                                                                                                                                                                                                                 |

 ## Creatures
 Creatures generally have a few attributes that dictate their power.
 To really simplify, creatures can have stats out of 8.
-Otherwise, they can specify a value for [Strength](Strength), [Agility](Agility), [Resolve](Resolve) and then a few notable skills
+Otherwise, they can specify a value for [Strength](Strength), [Agility](Agility), [Spirit](Spirit) and then a few notable skills

 ### Skills
 The skill values creatures have.
 Usually out of 3 or 8 depending on if the creature has defined attributes.